chulwoohan/pyanomaly/README.rst

 It covers the majority of the firm characteristics published in the literature and contains various analytic tools that are commonly used in asset pricing research, such as quantile portfolio construction, factor regression, and cross-sectional regression.
 The purpose of PyAnomaly is *NOT* to generate firm characteristics in a fixed manner.
-Rather, we aim to build a package that can serve as a standard library for asset pricing research and help reduce *non-standard errors*\ [5]_.
+Rather, we aim to build a package that can serve as a standard library for asset pricing research and help reduce *non-standard errors*.

-The current list of the firm characteristics supported by PyAnomaly can be found in `Coverage`_.
+The current list of the firm characteristics supported by PyAnomaly can be found in Coverage.
 PyAnomaly is a live project and we plan to add more firm characteristics and functionalities going forward.
 We also welcome contributions from other scholars.